Kiellu4/ezekiel/Cryptography-Class/Assessments/4-Practical-Test-30%/Practical-Test-1/readme.md

 ![alt text](Screenshots/task5_hash3-3.png) ![alt text](image.png)

-- So the output of thash is `Begitulah Lumrah Kehidupan`.
+- So the output of the hash is `Begitulah Lumrah Kehidupan`.